maznicky/AR2HUB/README.md

 Boats are always green - they have no wheels to lose.
 Gray means no reading yet.
-A label like `39% (3/4)` means only three of four wheels reported, so the figure is built from a subset.
+A label like `39% (3/4)` means only three of four wheels reported, so the figure is built from a subset rather than the whole set.

-Types are grouped (Civilian, Utility, Law & Rescue, Military, Boats) and all start **off**; `Toggle All Types` selects or clears everything at once.
+Types are grouped (Civilian, Utility, Law & Rescue, Military, Boats) and all start off; `Toggle All Types` selects or clears everything.
 Any vehicle type not in the built-in list gets a toggle added automatically under **Other**.

-The **Details** panel lists in-range vehicles of the types you have enabled, nearest first, with the full component breakdown: engine, body, fuel tank, fuel and glass.
-Those are informational only - they never affect the ESP colour.
+The **Details** panel lists in-range vehicles of the types you have enabled, nearest first, with engine, body, fuel tank, fuel and glass condition.
+Those are informational only and never affect the ESP colour.

-### Zombies
-Placeholder, not implemented.

 ---